-During the update of the 2020 LMS, the city has been engaged in an unprecedented response to COVID-19 and continued to respond and mitigate the effects of the spread beyond the last Emergency Executive Proclamation 2021-002 that extended the emergency Declaration through March 26, 2021.
+During the update of the 2020 LMS, Duval County and its jurisdictions were engaged in an unprecedented response to COVID-19 and continued to respond and mitigate the effects of the spread beyond the last Emergency Executive Proclamation 2021-002 that extended the emergency Declaration through March 26, 2021.
 The long-term effects of the COVID-19 global lockdowns and community impacts are still developing as we return to "the new normal" after lockdowns were lifted.
-The 2025 Update has is being completed after the effects of the COVID-19 lockdowns have mostly subsided in day-to-day life.
+The 2025 Update was completed after the effects of the COVID-19 lockdowns have mostly subsided in day-to-day life.